-Northern highbush perfect for northern regions that receive 1000 hour or more of chill, these are primarily self pollinating, but benefit from better pollination and larger fruit when planted with a second selections.
+Northern Highbush perfect for Northern regions that receive 800-1000 hours or more of chill, these are primarily self pollinating, but benefit from better pollination and larger fruit when planted with a second selections.

 Blueberries have early, mid and late fruiting varieties which can provide your garden with up to 90 days of fruit by planting some from each.